ufs-community/ufs-weather-model/doc/UsersGuide/source/Aquaplanet.rst

 .. include:: ./doc-snippets/hsd_data.rst

+Note that the 90-day spin-up for the aquaplanet case has already been completed for this data.
+Advanced users may prefer to try the 90-day spin-up themselves using the instructions in :numref:`Section %s <setup-aquaplanet>`.
+However, it is recommended that all users try the case first with the prestaged data.

 .. _run-aquaplanet:

 ==============================
 Running the Aquaplanet Case
 ==============================

-This section explains how to run the Aquaplanet case using the ``ufs_test.sh`` script with pre-staged initial conditions.
+This section explains how to run the Aquaplanet case using the ``ufs_test.sh`` script with prestaged initial conditions.
 This is the recommended way to run the case for most users.

 Clone the Repository
 --------------------